Accessibility Tools

 • Health Insurance

 Eligibility begins the 1st of the month following 30 worked days.
 Enrollees must work a minimum of 30 hours per week.
-There is an annual health insurance buyout of $1000 flex credit or $700 cash.
 We offer the choice of either a PPO or an HMO to all employees.
+Buyout is $1,000 flex credit or $700 cash.

 New employees must have 25 years full-time service credit to qualify for retiree health benefits (25 years County service time OR at least 12 years Allowable service time + 13 years County service time).